 We will have the right, at any time and in our sole discretion, to block links to the Blog through technological or other means with or without prior notice.

 Disclaimer of Warranties.
 The blog and any information, content, and materials made available through or in connection with the blog are provided to you “as is” without any warranties of any kind, whether express, implied or statutory.
 You agree that you must evaluate, and that you bear all risks associated with, the use of the blog, including any reliance on the accuracy, completeness or usefulness of any information, content, and materials available through the blog.
-Shulman Rogers and the affiliated entities disclaim all warranties with respect to the blog and any information, content, and materials available through the blog, to the fullest extent permissible under applicable law, including the warranties of merchantability, fitness for a particular purpose, non-infringement, and title.
+The Law Offices of Alan Tilles disclaim all warranties with respect to the blog and any information, content, and materials available through the blog, to the fullest extent permissible under applicable law, including the warranties of merchantability, fitness for a particular purpose, non-infringement, and title.

 Limitation of Liability.
-Shulman Rogers and the affiliated entities will not be liable for any indirect, incidental, consequential, special, exemplary or punitive damages of any kind, under any contract, negligence, strict liability or other theory, including damages for loss of profits, use, data, loss of other intangibles, loss of security or information you have provided in connection with your use of the blog, or unauthorized interception of any such information by third parties, even if advised in advance of such damages or losses.
-In particular, and without limitation, Shulman Rogers and the affiliated entities will not be liable for damages of any kind resulting from your use of or inability to use the blog or from any information, content, or materials by us or any third party. your sole and exclusive remedy for dissatisfaction with the blog is to stop using the blog.
-The maximum liability of Shulman Rogers and the affiliated entities for all damages, losses and causes of action, whether in contract, tort (including without limitation negligence) or otherwise, will be the total amount, if any, paid by you to Shulman Rogers to access and use the blog.
+The Law Offices of Alan Tilles will not be liable for any indirect, incidental, consequential, special, exemplary or punitive damages of any kind, under any contract, negligence, strict liability or other theory, including damages for loss of profits, use, data, loss of other intangibles, loss of security or information you have provided in connection with your use of the blog, or unauthorized interception of any such information by third parties, even if advised in advance of such damages or losses.
+In particular, and without limitation, the Law Offices of Alan Tilles will not be liable for damages of any kind resulting from your use of or inability to use the blog or from any information, content, or materials by us or any third party. your sole and exclusive remedy for dissatisfaction with the blog is to stop using the blog.
+The maximum liability of the Law Offices of Alan Tilles for losses and causes of action, whether in contract, tort (including without limitation negligence) or otherwise, will be the total amount, if any, paid by you to the Law Offices of Alan Tilles to access and use the blog.

 While we try to maintain the integrity and security of the Blog and the servers from which the Blog is operated, we do not guarantee that the Blog will be or remain secure, complete or correct, or that access to the Blog will be uninterrupted.
 The Blog may include inaccuracies, errors and materials that violate or conflict with this Agreement.
 Additionally, third parties may make unauthorized alterations to the Blog.
 If you become aware of any unauthorized third-party alteration to the Blog, contact us at email@example.com with a description of the material(s) at issue and the URL or location on the Blog where such material(s) appear.